SEAP Southeast Asia Pilot-1

 11 miles from Ao Nang, Krabi

-This is an excellent overnight stop during the northeast monsoon. anchorage is in 15-20 metres, or take a mooring if your draft allows.
-There is a small restaurant on the beach each day, and it will open for an evening meal, if requested, before sunset.
+Koh Hong South is an excellent overnight stop during the northeast monsoon.
+Anchorage is in 15-20 metres, or take a mooring if your draft allows.
+There is a small restaurant on the beach each day, and it may open for an evening meal, if requested, before sunset.

 A beautiful white silica sand beach is broken by huge monolithic rocks that provide shade on shore all day.
-Fringed by a coral reef, this is one of the prettiest bays in the area but is not accessible at low springs by dinghy.
-A National Park Ranger station is ashore; the park entrance fee is 500 baht per head.
+Fringed by a coral reef, this is one of the prettiest bays in the area; a floating jetty means the beach is now accessible by dinghy at all tides.
+A National Park Ranger station is ashore; according to the Tourism Authority of Thailand website as we go to print, the park entrance fee is 300 baht per foreign person (child 100 baht).
+Beware that this may change.
+Park rangers are unlikely to ask for more than the current fee.

 See also: